llchrisll/ROTPDocs/docs/guides/install.md

 | 2019-06 | 2019-06 and higher |

 Each profile/session has the patches with the required values already pre-defined,
-like itemInfo.lub -> itemInfo_EN.lub, so you only have to press "OK" to confirm the patches
+like `System\itemInfo.lub` -> `SystemEN\iteminfo.lua`, so you only have to press "OK" to confirm the patches
 in Nemo while in WARP it applies automatically.

-NEMO Example - Client 2018-06-20 until the next profile

-1.)
-"Load Profile" and select `2018_Translation.log` > Confirm patches
-2.)
-"Select Recommended" after applying any profile.
-3.)
-Now you can select your custom changes you want, like "Custom Windows Title" and so on.
-4.)
-"Apply Selected" and test your client.

-WARP Example - Client 2018-06-20 until next profile
+!!! example "Example - Client 2018-06-20 until next profile"

-1.)
-"Load Session file" and select `2018_Translation.yml` > Confirm patches
+	1. "Load Session file" and select `2018_Translation.yml` > Confirm patches
-2.)
-"Select Recommended" after applying any session.
+	2. "Select Recommended" after applying any session.
-3.)
-Now you can select your custom changes you want, like "Custom Windows Title" and so on.
+	3. Now you can select your custom changes you want, like "Custom Windows Title" and so on.
-4.)
-"Apply Patches" and test your client.
+	4. "Apply Patches" and test your client.

-Note - Quest List:
+!!! note "Recommended Quests"
     `SystemEN\RecommendedQuests.lub` contains the latest kRO content which are mostly not implemented yet by rAthena.
     So you can stick to the `SystemEN\RecommendedQuests_basic.lub` if you want as well.